Hobbies are meant to be enjoyed. And in many cases, turning a hobby into a money-making hobby can enhance the enjoyment level.

 - Shopping Hobbies — Pop Some Tags

-- 10 Random Hobbies That Pay Surprisingly Well
+- Random Hobbies That Pay Surprisingly Well

-Top 10 Hobbies That Pay
+Top 10 Hobbies That Make Money

-Surveys are one of the easiest ways to make money online.
+Surveys are one of the easiest ways to make money from home.
 You won’t get rich from them, but you can certainly give yourself some extra spending money every month.